jacksonkernion/jacksonkernion.github.io/index.md

-I’m a Philosophy PhD student at UC Berkeley, working primarily in philosophy of mind, epistemology, and philosophy of science.
+<p class="landing-bio">I’m a Philosophy PhD student at UC Berkeley, working primarily in philosophy of mind, epistemology, and philosophy of science.</p>

 <!--